minetest-tools/mcimport/README.md

 Y = Approximately -64 nodes
 Z = The number is approximately inverted. -16 nodes
 ```
+#
+A general [Example](https://github.com/minetest-tools/mcimport/issues/34) of converted coordinates:
+- Minecraft: 100, 1, -100
+- Minetest: 116, -63, 84
+#
-* You'll need to teleport/fly to the coordinates
+I took a quick look at that map's coordinates in minecraft.
+You'll need to teleport/fly to the following coordinates in your converted world.
-* you need to install the module
-* Open map File folder. use `Notepads` open `get-mods.sh` Browser download mods
+- `/grantme all`
+- `/teleport 116,-63,-100`
 #
 # License: